Vaibhav-333/OCR-Extract-text-from-image-/Readme.md

 A simple Streamlit web app that extracts text from images using Tesseract OCR with support for English and Hindi.

-How to run streamlit app?
-streamlit run app.py
+How to run streamlit app?----> streamlit run app.py

-How to run main file?
+How to run main file?---->
 python main.py image